MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/field-service-customize-scripts.md

 ## Step 3: Try using platform options first

 Before writing a custom script, try to accomplish your requirement with platform options like Power Automate, workflows and business rules.
 Can't fulfill your requirement with platform options?
 Decide if a workflow can get close enough to help your business.
-Using platform options is better for performance, more scalable, more supportable, and is less likely to break with upgrades.
+Using platform options is more scalable, supportable, is less likely to break with upgrades, and is better for performance.

-View the following topic to understand [when to use plugins, advantages and disadvantages comapred to workflows](https://docs.microsoft.com/en-us/powerapps/developer/data-platform/plug-ins#when-to-use-plug-ins).
+View the following topic to understand [when to use plugins, advantages and disadvantages compared to workflows](https://docs.microsoft.com/en-us/powerapps/developer/data-platform/plug-ins#when-to-use-plug-ins).

 ## Step 4: Review best practices before writings plugins or scripts

-Many developers have written many plugins and JavaScript web resources and
+Many best practices have been established from experience with thousands of developers and Dynamics 365 implementations.
+Review best practices before, during, and after writings plugins or scripts.

 References
 - [Best practices and guidance regarding plug-in and workflow development for the Microsoft Dataverse](https://docs.microsoft.com/powerapps/developer/data-platform/best-practices/business-logic/)